scraggo/scraggo.github.io/content/blog/tech/reflections-coding-bootcamp.md

   - /javascript/2018/04/16/reflections-coding-bootcamp.html
 ---

 I was ready for a career change.
 It was October of 2017.
-The more time I spent coding and learning computer science fundamentals, the more I realized that a programming career would fit my personality\* better than performing and teaching music.
+The more time I spent coding and learning computer science fundamentals, the more I realized that a programming career would fit me\* better than performing and teaching music.

 After spending a fair amount of time teaching myself to code and making websites, I began researching coding bootcamps.
 There were optimistic [statistics](https://cirr.org/data) of people making \$80,000 after graduating.
 There were detractors who warn strongly against bootcamps.
 I was skeptical, but decided I wasn't learning fast enough.